 Policy No: EM013

-FERPA (The Family Educational Rights and Privacy Act of 1974) is a federal law that protects the privacy of personally identifiable information contained in student education records and establishes the rights of students to inspect and review their education records and, in certain circumstances, the right to request the record be amended.
-The law limits the rights of institutions to disclose education records or information contained in such records without the student’s written consent.
-There are exceptions when designated personnel within the institution may see the records in order to protect the health or safety of students or other persons.
-FERPA also requires that campuses notify students on an annual basis.
-The law also allows an eligible student to file a complaint with the U.S. Department of Education concerning any failures by the Fashion Institute of Technology to comply with the federal requirements of the Act.
+FERPA (The Family Educational Rights and Privacy Act of 1974) is a federal law that protects the privacy of personally identifiable information contained in student education records maintained by an educational institution, establishes the rights of students to inspect and review their education records, and, in certain circumstances, the right to request the record be amended.
+The law limits, subject to certain exceptions, the rights of institutions to disclose education records or information contained in such records without the student’s written consent.
+FERPA also requires that campuses notify students of their rights under FERPA on an annual basis.
+The law also allows an eligible student to file a complaint with the U.S. Department of Education concerning any failures by the Fashion Institute of Technology (“FIT” or “the college”) to comply with the requirements of the Act.

 - All students